 These frames seamlessly blend classic and modern elements.
 Constructed with high-quality acetate with a contemporary design, a stylish double bridge, and a fashionable color blend.

 These styles can help balance facial features.

 These rimless glasses are perfect if you want the most attention on your eyes.
 This type of frame (or lack thereof) suits practically every face shape.

 Ray-Ban’s thin-rimmed frames are just the right amount of classic and trend combined.
-I love the blue and silver combo.
+You’ll never tire of this silver/blue combo.

 Square is in!
 This shape of eyeglass frame is all the rage at the moment.
-I love that they give off a slight 70s feeling.
-Never wore square glasses before?
+I love that they give off a slight ’70s feeling.
+Never worn square glasses before?
 Give them a try, you might be surprised.

 LensCrafters offers a variety of discounts on new eyeglass frames, including a senior discount for AARP members.
 You can get an eye exam from an independent doctor of optometry near each LensCrafters store, and LensCrafters also offers a 90-day Unconditional Guarantee to give you a full refund on your new eyewear in case you are not completely satisfied.

 Warby Parker is a unique online store to shop for new stylish glasses for women – they sell really creative designs that also tend to be more affordable than most boutique-style eyewear, with prices starting at $95.

 Are you worried about buying glasses online?
 No problem – Warby Parker makes it easy to “try before you buy” – they’ll send you up to five pairs of eyeglasses to try on at home, or you can take a photo of your face, upload it to the website, and see how your choice of glasses will look on your face.